What is the Sojourner rover?

 In 1997, NASA scientists did something pretty amazing.
 For the first time, they used a small wheeled robot to study the surface of Mars.
 This robotic explorer, called a rover, was named Sojourner.
-She was only about the size of a microwave oven.
-However, she went on to share lots of important new information with scientists.
+It was only about the size of a microwave oven.
+However, it went on to share lots of important new information with scientists.

 Engineers also liked the area because it seemed like a flat, safe place for Sojourner to land.

-As she drove short distances, she used her camera to take pictures of the Martian landscape.
-She sent back more than 550 pictures of the Red Planet.
+As Sojourner drove short distances, it used its camera to take pictures of the Martian landscape.
+It sent back more than 550 pictures of the Red Planet.
 The rover used instruments to study what the nearby Martian rocks and dirt were made of.
-Her lander also collected information about winds and other weather factors on Mars.
+Its lander also collected information about winds and other weather factors on Mars.

 From far away, Mars looks cold, dry, and rocky.
 But Sojourner's photos and information told a much different story.
 We learned that a long time ago, Mars used to be a warmer and wetter place.